guillon/coveralls-push/README.md

 You can then browse your coverage, here at: https://coveralls.io/jobs/25749502

-NOTE: your github account password may be requested by your git client if not already configured.

-NOTE: one must be registered as contributor to the github  coveralls-push project in order to be able to push the sources and coverage information.
+One can push as its own github account login with:

+    $ env COV_USER=<github_login> ./coveralls-push examples-hello.yml
+    ...
+In this case the github user must be a collaborator of the coveralls-push repository.

 Refer to github coveralls-push doc at: https://guillon.github.io/coveralls-push